TeskaLabs/splang-docs/syntax.md

 ## Anchors and Aliases

 SP-Lang leverages YAML [anchors](https://yaml.org/spec/1.1/#id899912) and [aliases](https://yaml.org/spec/1.1/#id902561).
-It means that you may refer to the result of the other expression by "anchor".
+It means that you may refer to the result of the other expression by the _anchor_.
-The anchor is a string starting with "&".
+The anchor is a string starting with "`&`".
-The result of the expression annotated by the anchor can then be reused by the "alias", which is a string starting with "*", sharing the anchor's name.
+The result of the expression annotated by the anchor can then be reused by the _alias_, which is a string starting with "`*`", sharing the anchor's name.
 One anchor can be referenced by many aliases.

 Example: